-A strings array called Tango::CmdArgTypeName can be used to get the data type as a string.
+Use Tango::data_type_to_string to convert the tango data type to a string.
+For older tango versions without that function a strings array called Tango::CmdArgTypeName can be used to get the data type as a string.
 Use the Tango data type code as index into the array to get the correct string.